 In this article, created by our team at Trafft, will teach you about the pros and cons of each of the two main types of dental offices.
 The two main types of dental offices are:

 - Private practices, managed and owned by dentists.

-- Corporate practices managed and owned corporately.
+- Corporate practices are managed and owned corporately.

 Private Dental Practice

-The manager and owner of private dental practice is a licensed and practicing dentist.
+The manager and owner of the private dental practice is a licensed and practicing dentist.
 They must find staff and define treatment policies, and also manage all the office proceedings, such as finances.

 Advantages of Private Dental Practices

 Private dental practices are often smaller, which is great for communication and ease of access.
 It can also be easier to find opportunities in this type of environment.
 If your employer supports your goals, it will be easier for you to reach them.
 Often, these practices have a familial and supportive atmosphere, and because of these respectful relationships, people feel comfortable giving and receiving feedback.
 This is critical to excellent performance, whether you are a doctor or a hygienist.

 Private dentists with practices are well-known, engaged members of the community.
 They provide a more personal atmosphere and the patients feel cared for.
 You are not just a number or a name on a script, but a person.

 Conversely, general practice dentistry at larger clinics is more focused on getting patients in and out as quickly as possible, which is the opposite of the workings at private dental practices, which tend to be more like seeing a friend who is there to help you out.